-You might think that in order to fully experience a city like Las Vegas you need to be there with a group of friends or a significant other and even though this makes sense, there are a lot of things to do in Vegas while traveling alone.
+You might think that in order to fully experience a city like Las Vegas you need to be there with a group of friends or a significant other and even though this makes sense, there are a lot of things to do in Vegas alone.
 Sure, being alone in the world’s largest ‘adult playground’ can be a strange experience but this doesn’t mean you can’t have fun.
-In fact, this will allow you to see the city from an entirely different perspective.
-Here are some of the best things you can do in Vegas that don’t require another person
+In fact, this guide to solo travel in Vegas will allow you to see the city from an entirely different perspective.
+Here are some of the best things you can do in Vegas that don’t require another person.

 Explore Downtown Vegas and Fremont Street